folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 * Local state: none
 * Child components: **TopBar**, **PatronRouter**

+### TopBar

+A bar that goes over the top of the content area for the whole `patron` module, linking to various functionality and containing a search box to find particular patrons.
+Since this is a sibling of **PatronRouter**, it is rendered along with whichever of its subcomponents is selected by that router.

+* Okapi data: none
+* Local state: none
+* Child components: **SearchBox**, perhaps also some Links or whatever the component library gives us that we'd use to link within the module

+### SearchBox

+The search box on the **TopBar**, it has a gear beside that drops out a **SearchSettings** panel.
+Submitting the form redirects to a route that includes `search/:query`.

+* Okapi data: search completions past three characters
+* Local state: search settings (per-page, sort order, etc) (R = read-only), recent searches (prioritised in the completions)
+* Child components: **SearchSettings**

+#### SearchSettings

+Settings for patron search, might also include which fields for the search

+* Okapi data: none
+* Local state: search settings (per-page, sort order, etc) (CRUD)
+* Child components: various controls

 ### PatronRouter

 A react-router component (somehow, syntax TBD but I'm 85% sure we can